 Students will enter the cafeteria and get in line to pick up their lunches.
 Students will exit the serving line and immediately go to their table.
 Students not eating school lunch will go immediately to their table.
 Students are not to cut in front of others in the food line.
 Please keep the lunchroom clean by depositing litter in the wastebaskets, returning all trays and utensils to the dishwashing area, and by leaving your table clear for others.
 Students must go to the cafeteria and remain there until dismissed.
-Permission is required to leave the cafeteria for any reason.
+Permission is required to leave for any reason.
+All lunches must be eaten in the cafeteria per assigned area.